-The NAV 2000R will buffer incoming command characters until the GPIB controlling host signals an EOI (end of string) interrupt with the last data character.
+The NAV 2000R will buffer incoming command characters until the GPIB controlling host signals an EOI (end of string) interrupt with the last data character or a carriage return <CR> line feed <LF> combination is received.
 The NAV 2000R is capable of handling up to 4096 command characters at one time.
 If an incoming command string exceeds the 4096 byte mark, which primarily occurs with binary downloads, the NAV 2000R will truncate extra characters.